-Two things might happen and often are happening:
+Two things might and often do happen:

 For another, the prices you get when offered free shipping are often constructed so that the shipping is in fact covered.
 So, unless you’ve compared prices, you might not be saving much at all.

 Should you decide to remove something from your cart, you’ll be followed by emails and promotions that will urge you to come back and finish the process.

 And often, you will.
 As we all do.

 But don’t let that put you off online shopping!

 What Is the Best Way to Shop Online?

 The best way to shop online is, without a doubt, to shop safely.
 While you focus on prices, deals, coupons, promo codes, and discounts, you should never neglect safety.